Binge Eating Disorder

 Binge eating disorder is difficult to manage, but with the help of medical and mental health services it is possible to regain control of your life.
 It is hard to learn how to stop binge eating on your own, so it is important to seek professional counseling if you are suffering.

 - Cognitive behavioral therapy (CBT) – Helps with learning coping strategies to help the patient regain a sense of control.

 - Dialectical behavioral therapy (DBT) – Helps you understand emotions and how they contribute to binge eating.
 Also helps with stress tolerance skills.

-It is important to talk to your doctor about lifestyle changes, like diet and exercise, that are important for your recovery.
-Your doctor can also refer you to people who can help, like nutritionists, physical therapists, and mental health services.
+Your doctor can refer you to people who can help, like nutritionists, physical therapists, and mental health services.
+It is also important to talk to your doctor about lifestyle changes, like diet and exercise, that are important for your recovery.